RAAFA’s Digital Meter Upgrade

 Any extra solar power you generate during the day is not stored, and when the sun goes down, you draw power from the RAAFA grid, just like everyone else.

-BENEFITS OF THE NEW FRAMEWORK
+BENEFITS OF THE NEW METERS

 Increased accuracy in how your energy usage is measured